 Such challenges can be avoided by integrating either of these tools with Rafiki as it not only records your meetings but also captures key topics and moments of your meetings and even generates notes by topic to get you started.

 With Zoom, you could see up to 49 participants on one screen, while with Google Meet, this number goes down to 16.
-Both the tools offer different views for users to choose from.
-Here they are -
+Both tools offer different views for users to choose from.
+Here they are –

 Both Zoom and Google Meet can be clubbed with various meeting assistant tools such as getRafiki.ai to bolster the productivity of your meeting even further.
 In fact, Rafiki is one of the few approved vendors who have integration with Zoom.
-Through this integration, you can perform high-quality video recording, accurate meeting transcription, and segment them based on topics for in-depth analytics.
+Through this integration, you can perform high-quality video recording, and accurate meeting transcription, and segment them based on topics for in-depth analytics.